 Institutional integrity is also addressed through accreditation.
 Accreditation by the Northwest Commission on Colleges and Universities is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.
 Inquiries regarding an institution's accredited status by the Northwest Commission on Colleges and Universities should be directed to the administrative staff of the institution.
 Individuals may also contact:

-Whitworth is also a member of the Association of American Colleges & Universities, the American Council of Education, the Association of Presbyterian Colleges and Universities, the Council of Independent Colleges and the National Association of Independent Colleges and Universities.
+Whitworth is also a member of the Association of American Colleges & Universities, the American Council of Education, the Association of Presbyterian Colleges and Universities, the Council of Independent Colleges, the Council for Higher Education Accreditation, and the National Association of Independent Colleges and Universities.
 It is also a collaborative partner of the Council for Christian Colleges and Universities.

 State Authorization & Disclosures